 Small Wheelchair Front Harness:

-Small Wheelchair has one with two black straps and one red.
-The Small wheelchair harness is similar to the larger sizes, however one black strap will run across the back while the other black strap runs across the chest.
+The small Wheelchair has one with two black straps and one red.
+The Small wheelchair harness is similar to the larger sizes, however, one black strap will run across the back while the other black strap runs across the chest.
 The red harness strap goes underneath the dog’s body and behind the front legs.

 Step 2: Attaching the rear leg rings